rayguna/NoTes/README.md

 3. You should see a new file called `controllers/notes_controller.rb` being created.
 In addition, a new folder views/notes is created.

 4. The newly generated elements will be linked automatically to the existing table and its fields.

+## <a id="E"> E. Create a User Routes </a>

+## To dos:

+- Create scaffold_controller for each table.
+- You may want to force user to create subjects first.
+- you may need to create a new table called subjects.

 # Appendix: